gmorse81/boondoggle/README.md

     - name: test
       files:
         - "test.yml"
     # the default environment.
-This environment will be used if no flags are provided to the boondoggle command.
+This environment will be used if no flags are provided to
+    # the boondoggle command.
     - name: default
       files:
         - "prod.yml"
 # Specify the services that will be used in the requirements.yaml file in the umbrella chart.
 services:
-    # Specify the name of the dependency (best practice is to use the name of the git repo in which this dependency lives)
+    # Specify the name of the dependency (best practice is to use the name of the git repo in
+    # which this dependency lives)
   - name: my-dependency
     # Specify the path to this dependency relative to the boondoggle.yml file.
-This will be used to clone the project if specified.
+This will be
+    # used to clone the project if specified.
     path: source-projects/my-dependency
-    # If specified, and the "state" selected below has its repository set as "localdev", boondoggle will clone this project to the path above.
+    # If specified, and the "state" selected below has its repository set as "localdev",
+    # boondoggle will clone this project to the path above.
     # It will only do this if the directory doesn't already exist.
     gitrepo: git@github.com:my-account/my-dependency.git
     # The alias of the dependency as to be used in requirements.yaml
     alias: awesome-chart
-    # The name of the chart as specified in this project's chart.yml. note boodoggle expects this chart to live at PATH/CHART
+    # The name of the chart as specified in this project's chart.yml. note: boondoggle expects
+    # this chart to live at PATH/CHART
     chart: my-dependency-chart
     # Specify any number of states
     states:
       # This state is called "local"
       - state-name: local
         # If specified, and the repository name is "localdev", these commands will be run before the helm deployment.
-        # use of environment vars is supported. eg. - "build -t myaccount/myimage:${MY_CI_TAG} source-projects/my-dependency/."
+        # use of environment vars is supported.
+        # eg. - "build -t myaccount/myimage:${MY_CI_TAG} source-projects/my-dependency/."
         preDeploySteps:
           - cmd: docker
             args: ["build", "-t", "myaccount/myimage:dev", "source-projects/my-dependency/."]